 Here is how it looks when it’s out of the oven.

 The one bad thing about this cake is that you can’t eat it right away.
-One of those cheesecakes you have to refrigerate for a day before you dig in.
+It’s one of those cheesecakes you have to refrigerate for a day before you dig in.
 So let it completely cool on the counter and then cover it and put in the fridge for at least a night (8 hours).

 Don’t worry about the cracks on the top, we are going to cover them with yummy sour cream.